nychealth/covid-vaccine-data/people/Readme.md

 #  people/
-This folder contains information on the number of NYC residents vaccinated for COVID-19 in NYC, NYS, NJ or elsewhere and reported to the CIR by NYC providers, the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/) or the New Jersey Immunization Information System (NJIIS).
+This folder contains information on the number of NYC residents vaccinated for COVID-19 in NYC, NYS, NJ or elsewhere and reported to the CIR by NYC providers; the [New York State Immunization Information System (NYSIIS)](https://www.health.ny.gov/prevention/immunization/information_system/); the New Jersey Immunization Information System (NJIIS) or

 Files labeled ‘by-residency’ also have data on the number of eligible non-NYC residents vaccinated at facilities in NYC, such as individuals who work or study in the city.

  Vaccination status is classified into the following categories:
 * **Partially Vaccinated**: People who have received the first dose of a two-dose primary vaccine series (i.e. Pfizer-BioNtech or Moderna).
-* **Fully Vaccinated**: People who have received both doses of the Pfizer, Moderna or AstraZeneca primary vaccine series or the one dose of the Johnson & Johnson/Janssen vaccine primary vaccine series.
+* **Fully Vaccinated**: People who have received the two-dose series of the Moderna or Pfizer vaccine, or the single-dose series of the Johnson & Johnson vaccine.
+This was previously referred to as "fully vaccinated."
 * **At least one dose**: People who have received either the first dose of the two-dose Pfizer or Moderna primary vaccine series or the one dose of the Johnson & Johnson/Janssen primary vaccine series.
 New Yorkers who received the AstraZeneca vaccine are only counted if they received both doses of the two-dose vaccine.
-* **Additional dose**: People who have received one additional dose of any FDA-approved COVID-19 vaccine after being fully vaccinated.
-This includes booster doses, as well as additional doses for fully vaccinated people who have a weakened immune system.
-The timeframe between primary series completion and booster/additional dose is not considered.
-Second booster doses are not included at this time.
+* **Additional/booster doses**: People who have received additional doses of an FDA-approved vaccine after completing their primary series.
+This includes first and second booster shots, as well as additional doses for people who are immunocompromised.

 The number of people who received at least one dose includes people who are both partially and fully vaccinated; percentages and counts should not be summed.